 Play Tug With Your Husky Puppy

-Tug is a doggy favorite when it comes to games.
+Tug is a doggy favourite when it comes to games.
 However, you must be extremely careful about a puppy’s teeth, so tug should be played gently.
 With a rope or soft toy, gently move the toy from side to side – never use the up-down motion, as this can damage the neck and spine.

 Allow the puppy to win often, and stop the game if your puppy begins to get too excited.